Skip to content Skip to footer

 Sources: GroupM INCA Report 2025; Kantar Influencer Marketing Study India 2025.
 Micro-influencer defined as 10K-100K followers.

-The cost comparison is brutal for celebrity advocates.
 A brand can run 500 micro-influencer activations across targeted demographics for the cost of one celebrity endorsement deal.
 The reach is more fragmented, yes.
 But the conversion is orders of magnitude higher.
+D2C brands like Mamaearth, boAt, and Sugar Cosmetics built ₹1,000+ crore valuations with micro-influencer strategies while spending a fraction of what legacy FMCG brands burn on celebrity deals.
+The celebrity endorsement model isn’t just underperforming.
+It’s being structurally disrupted by people your boardroom has never heard of.

 “But Shah Rukh Khan Sells…” (Beating the Counterargument)

+Shah Rukh Khan sells Shah Rukh Khan.
+He sells movie tickets with his name on them.
+He fills stadiums.
+None of that is in dispute.
 The question isn’t whether Shah Rukh Khan has influence.
 It’s whether that influence transfers to your product in a way that justifies ₹100+ crore in fees.
+The data says: for most brands, it doesn’t.

 Hyundai’s success in India isn’t because of Shah Rukh Khan.
 It’s because of competitive pricing, strong dealer networks, reliable after-sales service, and aggressive localisation of their product line.
 If you removed SRK and kept everything else, Hyundai would still be the second-largest carmaker in India.
-If you kept SRK and removed the business fundamentals, no amount of charisma saves that brand.
+The counterargument confuses correlation with causation.
+It’s survivorship bias dressed up as marketing strategy, and the industry keeps promoting the narrative because too many people profit from it.

 The System: India’s Celebrity Worship Industrial Complex

-Here’s where we go to Layer 4.
 This isn’t just about individual brand decisions.
-It’s about a self-reinforcing system that keeps the celebrity endorsement machine running regardless of results.
+It’s a self-reinforcing system that keeps the celebrity endorsement machine running regardless of results.
+Five players all benefit from maintaining the status quo:

-- Advertising Agencies charge higher production fees for celebrity campaigns.
+2. Advertising Agencies charge higher production fees for celebrity campaigns.
 A TVC with a celebrity commands ₹3-5 crore vs ₹50 lakh-1 crore without.

-- Media Buying Firms handle larger budgets when celebrities are involved.
+3. Media Buying Firms handle larger budgets when celebrities are involved.
 Bigger budgets mean bigger commissions.

-- Brand Valuation Firms like Kroll and Duff & Phelps publish annual celebrity brand value reports that legitimise the entire ecosystem.
+4. Brand Valuation Firms like Kroll and Duff & Phelps publish annual celebrity brand value reports that legitimise the entire ecosystem.

 The Cycle